nikkris/79115nik/hw/code/5/README.md

 For the printout,
 1. '!' is used only when the solution is better in retries

 2. Local improvements are shown using '+'

+3. Local degradation are shown using '?'

 4. The first column is number of simulations